 Watch the Electrical Water Pageant Float By

-The Electrical Water Pageant is a true Disney classic and has been running since 1971.
+The Electric Water Pageant is a true Disney World classic and has been running since 1971.
 This twinkling display features 14 different floats – many themed to look like sea creatures – and takes to the Seven Seas Lagoon and Bay Lake each night.
-Similar to the Magic Kingdom fireworks, the Electrical Water Pageant can be seen (and heard) from each Magic Kingdom resort on the monorail loop, however it also floats past the Wilderness Lodge and Fort Wilderness.
+Similar to the Magic Kingdom fireworks, the Electrical Water Pageant can be seen (and heard) from each Magic Kingdom resort on the monorail loop, however it also floats past Disney’s Fort Wilderness Resort and the Wilderness Lodge.
 For the best view, snag a spot close to the shore.

 Ok, it’s time for us to come clean.
 Our next two suggestions aren’t actually at Disney World at all, and while they were once owned or operated by Disney, they have both since switched hands.
 Yet, Disney’s influence remains.
 The town of Celebration sits just outside Walt Disney World next to Old Town Kissimmee and Fun Spot.
 A community dreamt up by Disney, the town sought to be a continuation of what Epcot was meant to be, and it’s every bit as Mayberry-meets-Florida as you’d imagine.
 Pay a visit to the community’s picturesque and conveniently walkable downtown area.
 If you visit during the holidays, you may even catch a special festival!